 06 of 10

 Pretty, warm, and light, Carter Crème from Magnolia Home by Joanna Gaines is a rich alternative to ordinary white wall colors.
-Most true white wall colors can look gray on cloudy days or with north-facing windows.
-Choosing a warm white paint for your new home creates a clean and crisp look when you add white trim to the room.
+Most true white wall colors can look gray on cloudy days and too stark in bright lighting.
+So choosing a warm white paint for your new home will help to create a clean and crisp look, regardless of your lighting.
+This color is perfect for living spaces, kitchens, and bathrooms.

 07 of 10